 This lentil soup recipe combines warming aromatic spices with lentils, yellow split peas, and seasonal vegetables for a subtly spicy, velvety lentil stew that will leave your house smelling amazing and your belly fully satisfied.

 One of My Favorite Indian Cookbooks

-I did not think my life or this blog needed another lentil stew recipe until I made this one.
-One of my favorite cookbooks about Indian cuisine for modern American kitchens is Indian Home Cooking by Suvir Saran.
-The author takes recipes from his childhood growing up in India and adapts them for the American kitchen, using easy to find grocery store ingredients.
-I made this stew for this Stew Social event, and it was a big hit!
+I did not think my life or this blog needed another lentil soup recipe until I made this one.
+One of my favorite cookbooks about Indian cuisine for modern American kitchens is Stew Social event, and it was a big hit!
 It’s perfect for a cozy weeknight meal or dinner party.

-This particular version of the recipe calls for butternut squash (who doesn’t need another way to use it), and eggplant.
+This version of lentil soup calls for butternut squash (who doesn’t need another way to use it), and eggplant.
 Before you crinkle your nose and tell me you don’t like eggplant, I am here, as a fellow eggplant non-fan, to tell you that you can’t even tell it’s in this recipe.
-The eggplant melts into, and becomes the velvety texture that IS this stew.
-However, feel free to substitute other vegetables you have on hand.
-This recipe creates layers of flavor by adding a spice-infused oil at the end, adding a brightness, and complexity to the stew’s flavors.
-This stew is not overly spicy, but if you are sensitive to mild spicy-ness, leave out the cayenne and serrano chilies.
+The eggplant melts into, and becomes the velvety texture that IS this soup.
+This recipe creates layers of flavor by adding a spice-infused oil at the end, adding a brightness and complexity to the soup’s flavors.
+This soup is not overly spicy, but if you are sensitive to mild spicy-ness, leave out the cayenne and serrano chilies.